SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_Djikstras.md

 - **Step 5) Visit the unvisited vertex with the smallest known distance.
 Vertex D < B.**
     - Repeat the algorithm again from step 3.
     - Remember, if there is a shorter known distance from the start node, assign it with the shorter distance
-        - See below, there is a shorter distance from A → B if we go to D first
+        - See below, there is a shorter distance from A → B (total 6) if we go to D first which is A → D → B (total 3)

 ![alt text](../images/djikstra_7.png)